CNG is a force of excellence for the world of tomorrow

 offering advice, and learning from professionals at the pinnacle of their certification career.

 This is a valuable opportunity to hone your leadership skills, contribute to field, and expand your professional network.
-Application deadlines for open positions on the Board and Program Steering Committees will be announced at a later date.
+Applications for Program Planning Committees are accepted throughout the year.
+Applications for open positions on the 2022 Board will be accepted until September 1, 2021.
+Applications and necessary documentation should be sent to Marya Ryan at firstname.lastname@example.org.

 Call for Presentation Proposals